 36. Residential properties are sited to the north, south and west of the application site with many sited on the other side of the Leeds-Liverpool Canal.
 It is considered that no undue loss of amenities would be created on any of the surrounding residential properties or adjoining businesses.
 A condition ensuring that no windows are to be inserted into the flank elevations of plots 1 and 20 should be attached to any permission to ensure that no window/door insertions are made into these elevations which may compromise the privacy and amenities of the adjoining residential properties - i.e. Airedale House and Airedale Mills respectively.
-It is considered that the proposal complies with policy UR3 of the Replacement Unitary Development Plan.
+Furthermore, appropriate boundary treatments are proposed throughout the development to ensure that scheme does not adversely affect the amenities of the existing properties.
+As such, overall, it is considered that the proposal complies with policy UR3 of the Replacement Unitary Development Plan.